mpaktiti/blog/content/blog/wear-sunscreen-and-be-nice/index.md

 ---
-title: Wear Sunscreen and Be Nice
+title: Wear sunscreen and be nice
 date: "2024-08-29"
 description: "My favorite graduation speeches over the years."
 ---